Dmaa/shoreline/readme.md

 - Verifying correctness with a crash and restart.
 Logically, since on startup every node reads its persistent storage, a node should take into consideration which IDs it has previously given out before serving new Get_id() requests.
 (My API requires that nodes are brought up through Make() on startup.)
 I tested this with the function SimulateCrash().

 - Verifying correctness that a single node has unique IDs.
 Logically, this should be true because nodes increment an internal counter before giving out IDs.
-I verified this is checkCorrectness().
+I verified this in checkCorrectness().